sskorol/chrome-devtools-java-client/README.md

 **Why:** This is due to underlying WebSocket library having 4MB buffer for receiving data from browser.

-**How to fix:** With the version `2.1.0` and above, this buffer was increased to 8MB and can be further increased if necessary by setting the appropriate [configuration property](cdt-examples/src/main/java/com/github/kklisura/cdt/examples/IncreasedIncomingBufferInTyrusExample.java).
+**How to fix:** With the version `2.1.0` and above, this buffer was increased to 8MB and can be further increased if necessary by setting the appropriate [configuration property](cdt-examples/src/main/java/io/github/sskorol/cdt/examples/IncreasedIncomingBufferInTyrusExample.java).

 ## Debugging chrome

-In order to debug chrome when using this library, set the logger `com.github.kklisura.cdt.launch.chrome.output` to `DEBUG` level.
-See [ChromeLoggingExample](cdt-examples/src/main/java/com/github/kklisura/cdt/examples/ChromeLoggingExample.java) for more information.
+In order to debug chrome when using this library, set the logger `io.github.sskorol.cdt.launch.chrome.output` to `DEBUG` level.
+See [ChromeLoggingExample](cdt-examples/src/main/java/io/github/sskorol/cdt/examples/ChromeLoggingExample.java) for more information.
 Be sure to remove or turn the logger off, when done.

 ## Running unit tests